Samsung/Tizen.NET/_issues/wearable-tools-tizenstudio.md

 Even if you follow every step correctly, you may face the following error:

-![][device_mgr_connection]

 ```
  ERROR: failed to connect to remote target '192.168.0.X'

- You may get this message for following reasons:
+ You may get this message for one of the following reasons:
-  - This remote device is already connected by another one.
+  - This remote device is already connected to another target.
-  - This remote device is running on a non-standard port.
+  - This remote device is running on a nonstandard port.
-  - There is no IP address, please check the physical connection.
+  - There is no IP address.
+Please check the physical connection.
 ```

 ### Workaround
- - Check whether both devices are connected to the same Wi-Fi network.
+ - Check if both devices are connected to the same Wi-Fi network.
  - Reboot your PC and the watch, and connect to the network.

-[device_mgr_connection]: {{site.url}}{{site.baseurl}}/assets/images/issues/tools/device-manager-connection-issue.png
 [testing_app_on_watch]: https://developer.samsung.com/galaxy-watch/develop/testing-your-app-on-gear